 Do you ever wonder why your cocktails don't taste like the pro's drinks?
 Sometimes it is the little things that can make the difference between a great cocktail, a mediocre one and one that gets spit into the sink.

-If you pay attention to the world's best bartenders you will notice that there are a few steps they take when making almost any cocktail that add that "WOW" factor to the drink.
-If you were to follow these five easy steps every time you shake or stir your favorite... drinks you will soon find that the quality of your cocktails has improved.
+If you pay attention to the world's best bartenders you will notice that there are a few steps they take when making almost any cocktail.
+It is the small things that put the "WOW" factor into a drink.
+If you were to follow these six easy steps every time you mix drinks at home, you will soon notice a significant improvement.

 Upgrade Your Liquor Cabinet

-There is a significant difference between the distilled spirits on the top shelf and the bottom shelf of the liquor store.
-Your drinks will reflect the quality of their ingredients and, because liquor is typically the strongest ingredient in a drink, it is important to spend a little extra money on quality.
+Your drinks will reflect the quality of their ingredients and the best cocktails begin with the best liquor.
+There is a significant difference between the distilled spirits on the top shelf and those on the bottom shelf of the liquor store.
+Since liquor is typically the strongest and most important ingredient in a drink, it's a good idea to spend a little extra money on quality.

-A Martini made with a 5 dollar bottle of gin is going to be disappointing compared to one made with a 40 dollar bottle of gin.
+A martini made with a 5 dollar bottle of gin is going to be disappointing compared to one made with a 40 dollar gin.
 That doesn't mean that you have to spend a fortune every time you go to the liquor store.
-There are very good mid-range brands available that are perfect for "everyday" mixing that cost around $20-30 a bottle.
-This simple upgrade will start your cocktails off on the right foot.
+There are very good mid-range brands available that are perfect for "everyday" mixing that fall in the middle of those extremes.
+Adapt it for your budget, and know that this simple upgrade will start your cocktails off on the right foot.

 Use Fresh Ingredients